Matt McGloin: Legacy at Penn State

-McGloin ended his career at Penn State with a school-record 46 touchdowns, and ranked 2nd in school history to Zack Mills with 513-of-894 for 6,390 yards.
+McGloin ended his career at Penn State with a school-record 46 touchdowns, and ranked second in school history to Zack Mills with 513-of-894 for 6,390 yards.
 His career efficiency of 130.2 is the highest among players with at least 750 pass attempts.

 McGloin was honored on the floor of the Pennsylvania House of Representatives by Rep. Marty Flynn in 2013.
 Flynn cited McGloin's "daily demonstration of grit and tenacity."
 The Worthington Scranton campus of Penn State University named its baseball field after McGloin.

 Professional career

+Pre-draft

-McGloin was rated the 22nd best quarterback in the 2013 NFL Draft by NFLDraftScout.com.
+McGloin was rated the 22nd best quarterback in the 2013 NFL draft by NFLDraftScout.com.

 Oakland Raiders

-2013 season: Rookie year
+2013 season

-McGloin was not drafted in the 2013 NFL Draft, but he was signed as an undrafted free agent by the Oakland Raiders after a visit, May 15, 2013.
+McGloin was not drafted in the 2013 NFL draft, but was signed as an undrafted free agent by the Oakland Raiders after a visit on May 15, 2013.

-McGloin made the team and began the season 3rd on the depth chart, behind starter Terrelle Pryor and backup Matt Flynn.
+McGloin made the team and began the season as the third-string quarterback on the depth chart, behind starter Terrelle Pryor and backup Matt Flynn.
 After Flynn's disappointing Week 4 showing (starting for an injured Pryor) against the Washington Redskins, McGloin was promoted past Flynn to be Pryor's backup.

-McGloin made his first NFL appearance during the fourth quarter of the November 3, 2013 game between the Raiders and the Philadelphia Eagles.
-He debuted as the Raiders' starting quarterback on November 17, 2013; along with Buffalo Bills quarterback Jeff Tuel, he was one of two undrafted rookie quarterbacks to start a game in the 2013 season, a historically rare occurrence.
-McGloin threw for three touchdowns and led the Raiders to a 28-23 victory over the Houston Texans.
-The next week, McGloin threw a go-ahead touchdown to Marcel Reece late in the fourth quarter of a 23-19 loss to the Tennessee Titans.
-In a Thanksgiving contest against the Dallas Cowboys, McGloin earned praise for his play in the loss and an honorable mention for Phil Simms's "All-Iron Award" for the most valuable player.
+On November 3, 2013, McGloin made his first NFL appearance during the fourth quarter of a 49–20 loss to the Philadelphia Eagles.
+He debuted as the Raiders' starting quarterback two weeks later; along with Buffalo Bills quarterback Jeff Tuel, McGloin was one of two undrafted rookie quarterbacks to start a game in the 2013 season, a historically rare occurrence.
+McGloin had 197 passing yards and three touchdowns while leading the Raiders to a 28–23 road victory over the Houston Texans.
+In the next game against the Tennessee Titans, he threw for 260 yards, a touchdown, and an interception during the 23–19 loss.
+The following week against the Dallas Cowboys on Thanksgiving, McGloin earned praise for his play in the 31–24 road loss and an honorable mention for Phil Simms's "All-Iron Award" for the most valuable player.

 Despite consistent play from McGloin, the Raiders lost their next four games, and Pryor retook the starting role for the final game of the season.
 McGloin's 259.0 passing yards per game is second only to Jake Delhomme in NFL history for an undrafted rookie.

 2014 season

 In 2014, McGloin began the season behind rookie quarterback Derek Carr and backup Matt Schaub.
-He played in just one game, replacing an injured Carr midway through third quarter of a 38-14 loss to the Miami Dolphins during Week 4.
-He threw a touchdown and an interception in the loss.
+He played in just one game, replacing an injured Carr midway through third quarter of a Week 4 38–14 loss to the Miami Dolphins, throwing for 129 yards, a touchdown, and two interceptions.

 2015 season

 In 2015, McGloin was promoted to second-string backup after Schaub was released during the offseason.
-He played just over two quarters for an injured Carr on opening day, throwing two fourth-quarter touchdowns to Reece in 33-13 loss to the Cincinnati Bengals, and appeared in just one other game that season.
+He played just over two quarters for an injured Carr in the season-opening 33–13 loss to the Cincinnati Bengals, throwing for 142 yards, two touchdowns, and an interception.
+McGloin appeared in just one other game that season.